 November 18, 2021: Autism for the Neurologist

 University of Texas at Austin Neurologist Audrey Brumback, MD, PhD discusses subtle presentations of the core symptoms of autism, masking and camouflaging behaviors, and brain circuits being studied for their potential involvement in the condition.

 October 21, 2021: Clinicopathological Conference: A 65-year-old Woman with a History of Childhood Measles Encephalitis

-Meridale Baggett, MD reviews the case of a 65-year-old woman with a history of childhood measles encephalitis now presenting with rapidly progressive right arm weakness and falls.
-She is joined by panelists Case Western Reserve Professor Brian Appelby, MD, Mass General Resident Marina Avetisyan, MD, PhD and Mass General Neuropathologist Derek Oakley, MD, PhD.
+Christopher Stephen, MB ChB reviews the case of a 65-year-old woman with a history of childhood measles encephalitis now presenting with rapidly progressive right arm weakness and falls.
+He is joined by panelists Case Western Reserve Professor Brian Appelby, MD, Mass General Resident Marina Avetisyan, MD, PhD, Mass General Radiologist Pamela Shaefer, MD, and Mass General Neuropathologist Derek Oakley, MD, PhD.

 September 2, 2021: Optogenetic and therapeutic approaches to slowing Alzheimer’s disease

 Ksenia Kastanenka, PhD discusses the role of sleep rhythms in Alzheimer’s disease progression, how these rhythms can be manipulated in mouse models of the disease and the way that the new drug Aducanumab affects calcium levels in neurons.